Introduction

 5. Only small businesses and startups should submit forms such as Form 28.

 The official Patent journal will publish all Patent applications submitted to the Indian Patent Office.
 Typically, this is carried out 18 months after the application is submitted.
-A request for early publication can be made in form 9 if someone wants to have it published sooner.
-If the Indian Patent Act places a restriction on publishing a Patent, the Patent will not be published in the journal.
+If someone wants to have it published sooner, they can request early publication in Form 9.
+If the Indian Patent Act restricts publishing a Patent, the Patent will not be published in the journal.

 Once the officer’s concerns have all been addressed, the Patent is issued.